copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

 ### Case 2
 This is very similar to the previous case except that transport of IP3 now follows a nonlinear sigmoidal function.
-Goldberg *et al.* use a sigmoidal function defined with a hyperbolic tangent (1) but *sbmodlr* has a Hill function to allow sigmoidal (and hyperbolic) transport kinetics.
-Here we will use Hill kinetics to approximate the behavior observed by Goldberg *et al.*.
+Goldberg *et al.* use a sigmoidal function defined with a hyperbolic tangent (1) but *sbmodlr* has a Hill function to allow sigmoidal (or hyperbolic) transport kinetics.
+Here we will use Hill kinetics to approximate the behavior observed by Goldberg *et al.* (but see note 4 at the bottom!).
 To run the example see file *ex2case2.sh*, explained in the table below.

 | command line options      | comment                                          |
 | ------------------------- | ------------------------------------------------ |